 Short stop at Parinacota village

 It was pretty much the end of our trip, time was running and it was almost 11 o’clock so we were on our way back to return the car.
-And again there were lot of slow trucks on the way and not many places to overtake.
-The return journey took us almost four hours (included short stop at a gas station to refill fuel tank), much more than predicted by the manager in rental company.
-When we arrived they were already closed, so we left the car in front of the garage and returned keys to their secured mail-box (as agreed on previous day).
+Again there were loads of slow trucks on the way and not many places to overtake.
+The return journey took us almost four hours (included short stop at a gas station to refill fuel tank).
+It was much more than predicted by the manager in rental company.
+When we arrived they were already closed.
+We left the car in front of the garage and returned keys to their secured mail-box (as agreed on previous day).

 Almost happy ending